virtualstate/focus/README.md

 JSX nodes can have key value pairs associated to them, these can be used for attributes, options, or properties, depending on what the node will be used for!

-You can get an object with these values using the `properties` accessor

 ```typescript jsx
 const { properties } = await import("@virtualstate/focus");